If you have diabetes, it is important to look after your feet to avoid infections and ulcers.

 - Dry your feet carefully, especially between your toes.

-Wear well-fitting shoes and avoid going barefoot at all times, even when indoors.
-Your podiatrist may advise you about shoes, including buying new shoes or getting prescription shoes.
+A podiatrist can advise you about shoes, including buying new shoes or getting prescription shoes.

 If your podiatrist or orthotist (the person who makes the shoes) has supplied you with prescription shoes: